 - Sustainment of current LMR capabilities.
 Grant recipients are strongly encouraged to sustain current LMR capabilities for mission critical voice capabilities so that systems continue to deliver reliable communications. - Compliance with federal procurement requirements.
 As a condition of funding, recipients agree to comply with federal procurement requirements.
 Recipients are responsible for ensuring open and competitive procurements, subject to the specific programmatic requirements of the grant, and applicable state or local procurement requirements.
-Recipients are required to have written procurement policies in place, are encouraged to follow the same policies and procedures it uses for procurement from its non-federal funds, and should include any clauses required by the Federal Government.
-The following are key procurement tenets when using federal funds: - Procurement transactions should be conducted to ensure open and free competition - Recipients/sub-recipients may not supplant, or replace, non-federal funds that are already budgeted or funded for a project - Recipients/sub-recipients should avoid non-competitive practices (e.g., contractors that developed the specifications for a project should be excluded from bidding) - Compliance with new covered telecommunications restrictions.
-Grant recipients should be aware of new restrictions on the procurement and use of certain covered telecommunications equipment as a result of the John S. McCain National Defense Authorization Act of 2019.
+Recipients are required to have written procurement policies in place, are encouraged to follow the same policies and procedures it uses for procurement from its non-federal funds, and should include any clauses required by the federal government.
+The following are key procurement tenets when using federal funds: - o Procurement transactions should be conducted to ensure open and free competition - Recipients/sub-recipients may not supplant, or replace, non-federal funds that are already budgeted or funded for a project - Recipients/sub-recipients should avoid non-competitive practices (e.g., contractors that developed the specifications for a project should be excluded from bidding) - Compliance with new covered telecommunications restrictions.
+Grant recipients should be aware of new restrictions on the procurement and use of certain covered telecommunications equipment as a result of the John S. McCain National Defense Authorization Act of 2019 and subsequent legislation.
 In compliance with the Act, federal grant funds obligated by executive agencies may not be used to procure or obtain, extend or renew, or enter into a contract with certain covered telecommunications providers.
-Within the Act, "covered telecommunications" is defined as: - Telecommunications equipment produced by Huawei Technologies Company, ZTE Corporation, or any subsidiary - Video surveillance or telecommunications equipment produced by Hytera Communications Corporation, Hangzhou Hikvision Digital Technology Company, Dahua Technology Company, or any subsidiary - Telecommunications or video surveillance equipment or services produced by an entity that the Secretary of Defense, in consolation with the Director of the National Intelligence or Director of the Federal Bureau of Investigation, believes to be an entity owned or controlled by a government of a covered foreign country - Promotion of regional capabilities.
+The FCC maintains the list of communications equipment and service providers deemed threats to U.S. national security at fcc.gov/supplychain/coveredlist. - Promotion of regional capabilities.
 Grant recipients should coordinate and collaborate with agencies from neighboring states and regions to facilitate regional operable and interoperable solutions, including shared solutions. - Development of communications system lifecycle plans.
 Emergency responders must upgrade and maintain communications systems to ensure effective operation.
 Some programs require recipients to submit system lifecycle plans for equipment purchased with federal grant funds.
 As a result, recipients should develop a system lifecycle plan for any communications system. - Understanding of cost share.
 Federal grants often require recipients to provide a percentage of total costs allocated to equipment.
 Federal funds cannot be matched with other federal funds, but can be matched through state, local, tribal, or territory cash and in-kind contributions.
 Match requirements are often waived for ancillary territories.
 Grant recipients should refer to the applicable grant guidance and consult the awarding agency with any questions regarding cost share requirements.